Wolfson College, Cambridge

 As one of the more modern colleges in Cambridge, Wolfson does not follow all of the traditions of some of the university's older colleges.
 For example, since the college's founding there has been no "High Table" reserved for Fellows at Formal Hall dinners; students and Fellows mix and dine together, and the tradition of wearing academic gowns to such occasions is encouraged but is not compulsory.
 Both Fellows and students at the college have access to all the facilities.
 With students from over 70 countries, Wolfson claims to be one of Cambridge's most cosmopolitan colleges.
 It was the first college of the university to admit men and women as both students and Fellows.

-The current President of Wolfson College is scientist Jane Clarke.
+The current President of Wolfson College is scientist Ijeoma Uchegbu.